 Conduct an HR audit as soon as you hire your first employee

 We know that HR in an SME is not always a top priority.
 However, as soon as you hire your first employee you should conduct an HR audit.
 This will help you to understand if you have the correct policies and procedures in place.
 Not only will this protect your employees, but your business too.
 For example, are all your staff contracts relevant and legal?
 Having the proper policies in place could help to avoid any potential grievances or disciplinaries further down the line.
 Use our free HR health check tool to see how your business fares and whether you need HR support.
 You can also contact us for free HR advice for your small business.

-Think about how you will deal with HR challenges
+Think about how you will deal with HR challenges in your small business

 Will you deal with any staff challenges as and when they arise?
 Or will you take a strategic approach and plan for change?
 It is a good idea to set out your approach in a combined HR strategy.
 This helps you to understand how you will tackle challenges, but also plan ahead long term for your business growth (see below).
 If you’re unsure of which approach to take seek some HR advice.